andrewchambers/bupstash/doc/man/bupstash-checkout.1.md

 ## SYNOPSIS

-Synchronize the contents of a local directory with a stored snapshot.
+Efficiently checkout the contents of a snapshot into a local directory.

-`bupstash sync [OPTIONS] --to $PATH QUERY... `
+`bupstash checkout [OPTIONS] --into $PATH QUERY... `

 ## DESCRIPTION

-`bupstash sync` performs an efficient set of incremental changes to a directory such that it becomes identical to the requested snapshot.
+`bupstash checkout` performs an efficient set of incremental changes to a directory such that it becomes identical to the requested snapshot.
-The incremental nature of `bupstash sync` makes it well suited for cycling between multiple similar snapshots.
+The incremental nature of `bupstash checkout` makes it well suited for cycling between multiple similar snapshots.
+Note that this operation is dangerous as it deletes extra files already present in the destination directory.

-In order to aid file browsing as unprivileged users, `bupstash sync` does not attempt to restore users,groups and xattrs by default.
-To restore sync these you must specify the flags --owners and --xattrs respectively.
+In order to aid file browsing as unprivileged users, `bupstash sync` does not attempt to restore users, groups and xattrs by default.
+To set these you must specify the flags --ownership and --xattrs respectively.

-The item that is synchronized is chosen based on a simple query against the tags specified when saving data with `bupstash put`.
+The item that is checked out is chosen based on a simple query against the tags specified when saving data with `bupstash put`.

 ## QUERY LANGUAGE